What is TCP?

 As a result, high-level protocols that need to transmit data all use TCP Protocol.
 Examples include peer-to-peer sharing methods like File Transfer Protocol (FTP), Secure Shell (SSH), and Telnet.
 It is also used to send and receive email through Internet Message Access Protocol (IMAP), Post Office Protocol (POP), and Simple Mail Transfer Protocol (SMTP), and for web access through the Hypertext Transfer Protocol (HTTP).

-An alternative to TCP is the User Datagram Protocol (UDP), which is used to establish low-latency connections between applications and decrrease transmissions time.
+An alternative to TCP in networking is the User Datagram Protocol (UDP), which is used to establish low-latency connections between applications and decrease transmissions time.
 TCP can be an expensive network tool as it includes absent or corrupted packets and protects data delivery with controls like acknowledgments, connection startup, and flow control.

 UDP does not provide error connection or packet sequencing nor does it signal a destination before it delivers data, which makes it less reliable but less expensive.
 As such, it is a good option for time-sensitive situations, such as Domain Name System (DNS) lookup, Voice over Internet Protocol (VoIP), and streaming media.

 What is IP?

 The Internet Protocol (IP) is the method for sending data from one device to another across the internet.
 Every device has an IP address that uniquely identifies it and enables it to communicate with and exchange data with other devices connected to the internet.
 Today, it’s considered the standard for fast and secure communication directly between mobile devices.